By nominating myself for election to Republic's board, I confirm the following:

 - I am a fully paid up member of Republic.

 - I understand that if co-opted I will become a company director.

 - I am willing and able to attend four board meetings a year.

-Deadline for applications is 5pm on Monday 7th February.
+Deadline for nominations is 5pm on Thursday 7th September.

 To apply you must read this page and then complete the form.

-Any member of Republic is entitled to apply to be co-opted to the board.
+Any member of Republic is entitled to nominate themselves for election to the board.
 The board plays a vital role within the organisation and so it's important you are fully aware of the nature of the commitment and the role you'll be asked to play should you be elected.